 - 1. Appraisal Report,

 - 2. Appraisal Review Form completed by RESU staff,

-- Engineer Approval Form (EUMA),
+- 3. Engineer Approval Form (EUMA),

 - 4. Right-of-way Review and Approval Form or Board Agenda Memorandum, and.

 - 5. Just Compensation memo.

-For example, a Just Compensation memo, EUMA and appraisal was used for some acquisitions but not for others.
-RESU policies and procedures do not stipulate which forms are required, but RESU tries to include the EUMA form on all acquisitions.
+The Auditor determined that a Just Compensation memo, EUMA and appraisal was used for some acquisitions but not for others.
+RESU policies and procedures do not stipulate which forms are required although RESU tries to include the EUMA form on all acquisitions.

 There is no requirement for how Valley Water should document the details of how "just compensation" was determined.
-Enhancing one of the existing documents to include sound explanations will make the determination more transparent, easier to monitor, and ensure consistent treatment of affected property owners across transactions and projects.
+Documenting explanations will make the determination more transparent, easier to monitor, and ensure consistent treatment of affected property owners across transactions and projects.

-Other opportunities are present to enhance key documents.
-For example, the Appraisal Review Form does not document the reason the RESU staff person, as the appraisal reviewer, did not inspect the property as part of the review.
-For example, 11 of the deed-in-acquisitions in the sample reviewed did not have a reason stated why there was no inspection.
+Other potential improvement opportunities include the enhancement of key documents.
+For example, the Appraisal Review Form does not document the reason the RESU staff person, as the appraisal reviewer, does not inspect the property as part of the review.
+The Auditor identified that 11 of the deed-in-acquisitions in the sample reviewed did not have a reason stated why there was no inspection.
 RESU staff said that, because appraisers now routinely include digital photos in their reports, a physical inspection of the property by the RESU reviewer is not needed except under unique circumstances.